softworkz/emby-wiki/Docker-Getting-Started..md

 ```

 ### Technical information:
-Our new image and installation process setups Emby server to run with the permissions of the user who executed the installation.
+Our new image and installation process setups Emby server to run with the permissions of the user executing `emby-server`.
 So, Emby's data is set to save within the user's home directory under the name `.emby-server`.

 You may overwrite the default settings by passing the appropriate environment variable:
-* USER_UID - UID that emby will run as, default is 1000
-* USER_GID - GID that emby will run as, default is 1000
-* EMBYSERVER_USER - user name of the user to be created within the container with UID and GID from above.
-Not really needed.
+* EMBYSERVER_USER - user name of the user to run emby as.
-*EMBYSERVER_CONFIG - the directory which Emby should use to save metadata and configuration.
+* EMBYSERVER_CONFIG - the directory which Emby should use to save metadata and configuration.

 Please read Docker documentation on [environment variables](https://docs.docker.com/engine/reference/run/#env-environment-variables) for more information.